klauspost/compress/s2/README.md

 Compresses all files supplied as input separately.
 If files have '.s2' extension they are assumed to be compressed already.
-Output files are written as 'filename.s2sfx' and with '.exe' for windows targets.
+Output files are written as 'filename.s2sx' and with '.exe' for windows targets.
+If output is big, an additional file with ".more" is written.
+This must be included as well.
 By default output files will be overwritten.

 Wildcards are accepted: testdir/*.txt will compress all files in testdir ending with .txt